 What are the risk factors for teeth grinding?

-Teeth grinding is typically caused by stress but there are several risk factors.
-The most common ones include anxiety, consuming alcohol, especially in excess, smoking, consuming caffeine, snoring, sleep apnea, and certain drugs.
+Teeth grinding is typically caused by stress, but several risk factors exist.
+The most common ones include:

 Should I be worried if my child grinds their teeth?

-Teeth grinding in children is actually very common.
-Because your child’s teeth and jaw are still growing, it will most likely not cause any serious damage.
-In fact, they will probably grow out of it as they mature.
-However, if you notice obvious damage to their teeth or if they are experiencing pain, please schedule an appointment so they can be assessed.
+Teeth grinding in children is prevalent.
+Because your child’s teeth and jaw are still growing, it will likely not cause severe damage.
+They will probably grow out of it as they mature.
+However, if you notice obvious damage to their teeth or if they are experiencing pain, please schedule an appointment.
+We can examine their smile.

 Why should I treat my teeth grinding?